-- Have a basic understanding of radiation protection practices and the hazards associated with use of the DOT&PF's gauges, as well as an understanding of the Safety Conscious Work Environment program. - Act in accordance with the practices established in this manual, rules established by the SRSO, and all applicable laws and regulations.
-Authorized users can initiate remedial action or temporarily halt or immediately terminate the use of a nuclear gauge or licensed activities that are found to be a threat to health, safety, or property, or are otherwise in violation of federal or state regulations or the requirements of this document. - Have a current copy of the Operation and emergency procedures in possession when ever transporting or using a gauge. - Make every effort to keep their exposure ALARA. - Report any safety concerns regarding the use or storage of the nuclear gauges. - Have a current dosimeter issued by the RRSO
+- Have a basic understanding of radiation protection practices and the hazards associated with use of the DOT&PF's gauges, as well as an understanding of the Safety Conscious Work Environment program and the DOT&PF's Radiation Protection Program contained in this manual. - Act in accordance with the practices established in this manual, rules established by the SRSO, and all applicable laws and regulations.
+Authorized users can initiate remedial action or temporarily halt or immediately terminate the use of a nuclear gauge or licensed activities that are found to be a threat to health, safety, or property, or are otherwise in violation of federal or state regulations or the requirements of this document. - Have a current copy of the Operation and emergency procedures in possession when ever transporting or using a gauge. - Make every effort to keep their exposure ALARA. - Report any safety concerns regarding the use or storage of the nuclear gauges to their RRSO. - Have a current dosimeter issued by the RRSO